salaboy/kubecon-na-keynote/README.md

 Notice the VCluster is there but it shows not Connected, the Helm Provider connected to the VCluster from inside the cluster, but as users we can use the vcluster CLI to connect and interact with our freshly created VCluster

+We can now create a function and deploy it to our freshly created **Arachnid Environment**.

+## Creating and deploying a function

+Before creating a function, let's make sure that we are connected to our **Arachnid Environment**:

 ```
 vcluster connect arachnid-env --server https://localhost:8443 -- bash
 ```